Brandon Jennings: College career

 In August 2006, Jennings was initially set to join USC.
-On April 24, 2007, he instead committed to the Arizona Wildcats, citing Arizona's quality academic faculty and his desire to play with Jerryd Bayless (Bayless left after one season to enter the 2008 NBA draft).
+On April 24, 2007, he instead committed to the Arizona Wildcats, citing Arizona's quality academic faculty and his desire to play with Jerryd Bayless.
 In November 2007, SLAM Magazines third edition of PUNKS featured Jennings on the cover along with three other top-rated high school guards (Jrue Holiday, Tyreke Evans and Lance Stephenson).

 In June 2008, Jennings attended the premiere of Beastie Boys' Adam Yauch's basketball movie Gunnin' For That #1 Spot at the Magic Johnson Theatre in Harlem.
-Also attending were Kevin Love, Stephenson, Brook Lopez, Robin Lopez, DJ Augustin and Yauch.
-The film follows eight top high school players—including Jennings—from their hometowns to New York City, for the 2006 Elite 24 at Rucker Park.
+Also attending were Kevin Love, Stephenson, Brook Lopez, Robin Lopez, and D. J. Augustin.
+The film follows eight top high school players—including Jennings—from their hometowns to New York City for the 2006 Elite 24 at Rucker Park.

 In June 2008, Jennings announced that he was considering becoming the first American to skip college to play professionally in the Euroleague.
 The NBA requires players to be at least 19 years old and one year removed from high school before entering the league, meaning that Jennings could not enter the 2008 NBA draft.
 Jennings declared that his goal was to play in the NBA and that playing overseas instead of at an American college could be his best route to gain experience and make money until he was eligible to join the NBA.

 Professional career

 Lottomatica Roma (2008–2009)

 On July 16, 2008, Jennings signed with Lottomatica Roma of the Italian Serie A. The contract he signed with Roma was for $1.65 million net income guaranteed.
 After earning the contract with Lottomatica, Under Armour gave Jennings a $2 million contract to showcase their products in the Euroleague.
 Jennings was the first American player to go straight from high school to play professionally for a European team rather than play for a college basketball team since the NBA's age restriction rule was implemented.

-In the Italian Serie A 2008–09 season, Jennings averaged in 27 games, 5.5 points, 1.6 rebounds, 2.2 assists, and 1.5 steals in 17.0 minutes per game.
-He shot 35.1 percent from the field and 20.7 percent from 3-point range in Serie A play.
-In 16 Euroleague games, Jennings averaged 7.6 points, 1.6 rebounds, 1.6 assists, and 1.2 steals in 19.6 minutes per game.
-In the Euroleague he shot 38.7 percent from the field and 26.8 percent from 3-point range.
+In the Serie A 2008–09 season, Jennings averaged 5.5 points in 17.0 minutes per game over 27 games.
+He shot 35.1% from the field and 20.7% from 3-point range.
+In 16 Euroleague games, Jennings averaged 7.6 points in 19.6 minutes per game, shooting 38.7% from the field and 26.8% from 3-point range.